JB0925/Guitar-Tools/README.md

 As a utility app, this app primarily has a frontend focus, but there is a backend API written as well!

-The front end was written with React.js, CSS3, and HTML5 / JSX.
-The back end was written with Node.js, Express.js, and Postgres.

 # Technologies Used to Create Guitar Tools

 Guitar Tools was built with the following technologies and libraries: